Sidebar navigation

 You will find full information on liability periods in our Tuition Fee Policy.

-If you receive a tuition fees or maintenance loan from the Student Loans Company, you will need to tell them if your request is approved.
+If you receive a tuition fees or maintenance loan from the Student Loans Company, you will need to tell them if your request to change courses is approved so they can confirm what funding is available to you.
 The University will inform the Student Loans Company once your student record has been updated.

-If you have been excluded from the University of Portsmouth, or have left, you will need to reapply through Admissions.
+If you have been excluded from the University of Portsmouth, or have left the university, you will need to reapply through Admissions.

-If the department you are joining wants to credit modules you have already achieved, the RPL process will be initiated.
+If the department you are joining wants to credit modules you have already achieved, the RPL process will be initiated by the department.

 Taking a study break (Suspension)

-Suspension is a temporary break in study, sometimes referred to as interrupting.
+Suspension or interruption is a temporary break in your studies, for up to a year.

-You must notify the University of your intention to suspend your studies at least two weeks before the date you want to suspend your studies.
+You must give the University two week’s notice of when you wish to start your study break.
 Your return date will usually be the start of an academic year or teaching block.
-Your request to suspend will need to be approved by the University.

 Suspension information